omgardner/omgardner.github.io/_posts/2020-09-23-Experiments-With-AWS-and-dashboards.md

 ## Quick Description

 This article is a summary of how I created a dashboard using Mode Analytics.
 I did it to test the feasibility of a cloud-hosted dashboard to analyse my personal data.
-I always keep a development log for my personal posts, so
+I always keep a development log for my personal posts, so it was quite easy to translate that into an article format.

 The requirements for Mode: a database connection as the data source.